Volume 1 has been rewritten! Click here for the updated version of this chapter!

 Okay.
 Ignore the pain.
 What was that about Antinium?
 Are they still around?
 I flip through the pages.

 ‘The tide of the war only changed after the discovery of the Antinium’s fatal weakness.
 Using their newfound tactics, the Southern Alliance used long-range mage spells to assault Antinium hives and deter attacking forces.

-Several hives were destroyed entirely before an temporary truce was formed between the Antinium Queens or the Collective and the leaders of the city states.
+Several hives were destroyed entirely before a temporary truce was formed between the Antinium Queens and the leaders of the city states.
 This peace was tenuous however and lasted for only four years when the Antinium attacked again, leading to the Second Incursion War…’

 Weakness.
 They had a weakness?
 Must have missed that bit.